benpollarduk/ktvn/README.md

     }
 }
 ```
-Notice the use of the **flags** class.
-A single instance of Flags exists for each game and can be used to pass values
-between steps.
-Each flag has a string key and a boolean value.
-If a flag does not exist when it is read false will be
-returned.

 ### conditional ###
 conditional allows a step to only be invoked if a specified condition is met.